dev-FatCat/Python-Projects/README.md

 # .py FILE ONLY!

-The file is a .py file, not a .exe, you will need a python interpreter, or VS code to view and run the file
+The file is a .py file, not a .exe, you will need a python interpreter, or VS code to view and run the file, read the 'Instructions' for more info